poshjosh/chinomsoikwuagwu.com/2020/03/15/AWS_IP-Addresses.md

 an Elastic IP address, you can mask the failure of an instance or software by rapidly remapping the address to another instance in your account.

+- Elastic IP addresses are mapped via an Internet Gateway to the private address of the instance.
+Once you associate an Elastic IP address with an instance, it remains associated until you remove the association or associate the address with another resource.

 - When you associate an Elastic IP address with an instance or its primary network interface, the instance's public IPv4 address (if it had one) is released back into Amazon's pool of public IPv4 addresses.